julioasotodv/spark-df-profiling/README.md

 * **Most frequent values**
 * **Histogram**

-All operations are done *efficiently*, which means that no Python UDFs or `.map()` transformations are used at all; only Spark SQL's catalyst (Tungsten) and codegen is used for the retrieval of all statistics.
+All operations are done *efficiently*, which means that no Python UDFs or `.map()` transformations are used at all; only Spark SQL's Catalyst (and the Tungsten execution engine) is used for the retrieval of all statistics.

 ## Demo